claypotfrog/GNTSP/csv/readme.md

 col 7 : gender (participles only)

 Not every verbal form has all the columns; different moods parse differently.
-Infinitives have just the first four columns.
+Infinitives have data for just the first four columns; the last three columns are blank.
 Indicatives, subjunctives, optatives, and imperatives have the first six columns, and column 5 contains the person (1st, 2nd, or 3rd).
 Participles have all seven columns, and column 5 contains the case (nom., gen., dat., acc., voc.).